0xNaN/carbonaraextractor/README.md

     "__unstructured": []
     }

-The standard output shows informations about every Table and List found on the specified URL.
-Every red row, is a table/list that the classifier has tagged as *unrelevant* and so skipped.
-Every green row is a table/list that the classifier think is *relevant* about the trained domain and is reported on the final `result.json`.
+The standard output shows information about every Table and List found on the specified URL with their "relevance" scores given by the classifiers.
+Every red row is a table/list that the classifier has tagged as *unrelevant*.
+Every green row is a table/list that the classifier think is *relevant* about the trained domain.
+The relevant content is then parsed as `<key, value>` pairs and reported inside the file `result.json`.

-The `result.json` file shows every information extracted.
-The system tries to extract <key, value> pairs and whenever it can't put the informations on a special key named `__unstructured`.

 ## classifiers

-The project uses two simple classifiers implmented with Keras and saved on `models/`.
+The project uses two simple classifiers trained on the "Camera" domains, implemented with Keras and saved inside `models/`.

-The two notebooks `list_classifier` and `table_classifier` show the process of traning/testing/saving of the models.
+The notebook `notebooks/train_classifiers` show the process of traning/testing/saving of the models.

-The data on which they are trained is on `data/and/` which contains:
+The datasets used are inside the `data` folder which contains:

-   1. `list.csv`: features values extracted on not_relevant/relevant lists
+   1. `list.csv`: features values extracted for relevant/not_relevant lists.
+The features are extracted from a corpus of webpages not shared here.
-   2. `table.csv`: features values extracted on not_relevant/relevant tables
+   2. `table.csv`: features values extracted for relevant/not_relevant tables.
+The features are extracted from a corpus of webpages not shared here.
-   3. `camera_hot_words.txt`: 200 *stems* of relevant words about the "Cameras" domain
+   3. `camera_hot_words.txt`: 200 *stems* of relevant words about the "Cameras" domain.
+   4.  `list_xpath_ground_truth.txt`: xpath for relevant lists for known domains.
+   5.  `table_xpath_ground_truth.txt`: xpath for relevant tables for known domains.